citoplasme/UMinho_Dissertation_Template/README.md

 # [University of Minho - Dissertation] Latex Template

+As of July 2021, this template follows every norm stated by the University of Minho in terms of structure of the dissertation, e.g., font (type and size), content structure, spacing, etc.).

 #### How to use the Template:

 In order to use the Template, you need a Latex Editor.
 Personaly, I used [TexMaker](https://www.xm1math.net/texmaker/).
 As far as I know, this template is **not** compatible with Overleaf.